Skinners Pond Breakwater Repairs

 Harbourside was engaged by PWGSC to develop the concept and complete the detailed design of repairs to the existing SSP bulkhead breakwater structure at the Skinners Pond facility.

-Phase II of the project included the detailed design of a new wharf and breakwater design, would meet the required design life, and loading requirements of the facility.
+Phase II of the project involved the detailed design of a new wharf and breakwater design to meet the required design life, and loading requirements of the facility.
 This included a requirement to develop a solution that would allow for land-based dredging to occur from the deck of the existing structure.
-To address these requirements, Harbourside developed a concept which included the installation of a new steel sheet pile wall (SSP) just outside the face of the existing SSP.
+To address these requirements, Harbourside Engineering developed a concept which included the installation of a new steel sheet pile wall (SSP) just outside the face of the existing SSP.
 A new lateral tie back system was then installed, including new walers, tie rods, and concrete dead man.
 Lastly, a new rubble mound breakwater was constructed adjacent to the rehabilitated structure.
-This breakwater included a new concrete deck which facilitated land-based dredging operations similar to the adjacent structure.
+This breakwater included a new concrete deck, which facilitated land-based dredging operations similar to the adjacent structure.

 Unique Challenges

-Meeting the design life requirements on marine projects can be challenging due to the harsh environment.
-Another challenge is dealing with storm surge and sea-level rise, which requires the elevation of coastal structure to be raised which can lead to design and construction challenges when working around existing infrastructure.
-For this project, a new sheet pile was used to increase the deck elevation and meet the desire design life requirements.
+Meeting the design-life requirements on marine projects can be challenging due to the harsh environment.
+Another challenge is dealing with storm surge and sea-level rise, both of which requires the elevation of coastal structure to be raised, and can lead to design and construction challenges with existing infrastructure.
+For this project, a new sheet pile was used to increase the deck elevation and meet the desired design life requirements.

 Social Impact